SteeltoeOSS/Documentation/README.md

 ## Overview

 This is the home of Steeltoe documentation and blog articles.
 The site uses [docfx](https://dotnet.github.io/docfx) to convert markdown to html as well site navigation.
+To get the docfx cli visit [this](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html) page to see the different distributions.

 If you are using VS Code as your editor, there is a [super sweet plugin for docfx](https://marketplace.visualstudio.com/items?itemName=tintoy.docfx-assistant).
 All it really does is discover `UID`'s and provide intellisense with the `@` char is typed in markdown.